Learning linear operators: Infinite-dimensional regression as a well-behaved non-compact inverse problem: Acknowledgements

 \section{Acknowledgements}

 MM is partially supported by the Deutsche Forschungsgemeinschaft (DFG) through grant EXC 2046 ``MATH+''; Project Number 390685689, Project IN-8 ``Infinite-Dimensional Supervised Least Squares Learning as a Noncompact Regularized Inverse Problem''.
 This work has been partially supported by an award from the University of Warwick International Partnership Fund.
+The authors wish to thank Ilja Klebanov for helpful comments.